 Before kids, I had hair galore.
 My family used to joke that I had enough hair for myself and a village.
 And after each pregnancy and initial fallout post partum, my hair used to return, more or less.
 But after my third, and my last, my hair was thinner than usual.
 Then came the bleaching and coloring.
-And an incident where the stylist melted so much of my hair from the bleach that I had hair that are only about 4 inches long a year later.
+And an incident where the stylist melted so much of my hair from the bleach.
+As well as using a product called Monat that excelerated additional hair breakage and clumps of hair from falling out.
 On Monday this week, I dyed my hair back to a dark brown, close to it’s natural shade as my hair was never black like the rest of my Asian family.
-I also stopped using Monat on Monday, after coming to the conclusion it was making my hair fall out in clumps (I’ll review my experience another time).
+I also stopped using Monat on Monday, after coming to the conclusion it was making my hair fall out in clumps and breaking (I’ll review my experience another time).

 I am so sad to see my purple and blue hair go, I feel like it is so true to who I am, but I just need something easy to maintain for awhile after a year of maintaining purple and blue hair.
 I am dealing with a broken ankle right now and just showering is difficult.
 And trying to keep up with the dying of my hair is a bit much right now…no matter how sad I am about it.
 And because I’m an over achiever I figured this is the time to try and see if this Castor oil thingy ma-jiggy worked.